Last Updated on October 10, 2023 by Matt Musico

 When it comes to home runs hit by San Francisco Giants players, there are probably two names that immediately come to mind: Barry Bonds and Willie Mays.
 That happens for a good reason, too — they’re not only two of the most dominant players to ever grace a field (yea, I said it), but they also dominate the Giants’ single-season home run leaderboard.

-They leave very little space for anyone else to join them in the top 10 at this moment.
-Take a look and see who has actually accomplished that.
+They leave very little space for anyone else to join them within the top 22.

 Giants Home Run Leaders: Top 5